Cyber-Physical Systems (CPS)

 - A Research Description that describes the technical rationale and technical approach of the CPS research, including the challenges that drive the research problem and how the research integrates cyber and physical components.
 This section must also describe how the research outcomes are translational to other application domains.
 Specifically, it must include:

-- A subsection called "CPS Research Focus" that identifies and describes the specific core CPS research areas being addressed in which novel and foundational research contributions are being made.
+- A subsection titled "CPS Research Focus" which describes the cyber-physical system attributes of the challenge problem and clearly identifies the core CPS research areas addressed in which the novel and foundational research contributions are being made;

 - An Evaluation/Experimentation Plan that describes how proposed concepts will be validated and outlines the metrics for success;